jasonkneen/AlloyXL/readme.md

 </Alloy>
 ```

-File: `app/views/welcome.xml` Welcome window displayed no matter if you're logged in or not
+File: `app/views/welcome.xml` Welcome window displayed no matter if you’re logged in or not
 ```xml
 <Alloy>
     <Window>